The Emancipation Approximation (Scene #18)

 Kara Walker, American, born 1969.
 Printed by Jean Yves Noblet, New York.
 Published by Jenkins Sikkema Editions, New York.

-Social Tags [?]african american art [x] african american artist [x] american civil war [x] civil war [x] silhouette [x] slavery [x]
+Social Tagsafrican american art [x] african american artists [x] american civil war [x] civil war [x] female artist [x] silhouette [x] slavery [x]

 [Add Your Own Tags]